FTC didn't stop Facebook-Instagram. How about Meta-Within?

-SAN JOSE, California (AP) — Facebook parent Meta is sparring with the U.S. Federal Trade Commission in federal court over its pending acquisition of a virtual reality fitness company Within Unlimited
+SAN JOSE, California (AP) — Facebook parent Meta is sparring with government regulators in federal court over its pending acquisition of a virtual reality fitness company Within Unlimited

 CEO Mark Zuckerberg is expected to testify as a witness at the trial in San Jose, California.

 At issue is whether Meta's acquisition of the small company that makes a VR fitness app called Supernatural will hurt competition in the emerging virtual reality market.
-If the deal is allowed to go through, the FTC argues, it would violate antitrust laws and dampen innovation, hurting people who may face higher prices and fewer options outside of Meta-controlled platforms.
+If the deal is allowed to go through, the Federal Trade Commission argues, it would violate antitrust laws and dampen innovation, hurting consumers who may face higher prices and fewer options outside of Meta-controlled platforms.

 The agency and Meta also disagree on how to define the market that Within's popular app falls into.
 The FTC defines it narrowly as “VR dedicated fitness apps,” while Meta's definition includes a wider swath of competitors, many of which don't need VR goggles to work — such as Peloton, for instance.

-Note: This story has been updated to correct the spelling of the FTC chair's last name.
-It's Khan, not Kahn.